xgdsmileboy/SimFix/README.md

 ## IV.
 Evaluation Result

 Totally, *SimFix* successfully repair 34 bugs among 357 bugs in Defects4J v1.0 benchmark with generating 22 plausible but incorrect patches.
 The following table and venn diagram are comparison with existing approaches.
-More details are presented in the sub-folder [final](./final).
+More details are presented in the sub-folder [final](./final) (latest).

 | ![The comparison with existing approaches.\label{compare}](./doc/figure/result.png) | ![Intersection among different approaches.\label{venn}](./doc/figure/venn.png) |
 | :--------------------------------------: | :--------------------------------------: |